As millennials when you begin to embrace life in all its glory saving money for future is the furthest thing on your mind.

 Here is a long list of 40 legit side gigs that you can consider if you are trying to earn some extra bucks.

-We all have that one classic freeloader friend who is always wants to have fun but never take the responsibility.
+We all have that one friend who is always wants to have fun but never take the responsibility.
+Yes, I am talking about the freeloaders.

-Freeloaders never pay their bills; never return the money they owe you.
-Suffer from amnesia if you remind them of paying back.
+Freeloaders never pay their bills; never return the money they owe you and can’t even seem to recall ever borrowing from you when you remind them about paying back.

-If you have such people in your life ask yourself if you need such people in your life.
+But the point is if you have such people in your life ask yourself if you need such toxic persons who always take advantage of you.

 But many would hate to admit living independently can be difficult even lonely at times.

-Further, you are responsible for right about everything – your rent, grocery, car servicing, paying utility bills, managing your money etc.
+You are responsible for everything – your rent, grocery, car servicing, paying utility bills, managing your money etc.

 Gradually, the lure of partying all night also fades away.
 Many a time you might be cash-strapped.

-If you are tired of living alone maybe moving back home isn’t such a bad idea or consider moving to an affordable locality which doesn’t burn your pocket and instead of living alone get a roommate, this way you will get some company as well as split up costs.
+If you are tired of living alone maybe moving back home isn’t such a bad idea or consider moving to an affordable locality and instead of living alone get a roommate to split up costs.

 As millennials managing finance on your own is totally possible; you just have to take the first step.
 The time is here and now.
 If you start early will thank yourself in the future, I promise you that.